Eventyret/RSSA/README.md

 - [Radarr](https://github.com/Radarr/Radarr)
     - Fork of Sonarr, but for movies
 - [Sonarr](https://github.com/Sonarr/Sonarr)
     - Sonarr is a PVR for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
-It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
 - [FanArt.tv](https://www.fanart.tv)
-    - Providing the API for Backdrops
+    - Providing the API for Backdrops / Backgrounds.
 - [The Open Movie Database](https://www.omdbapi.com/)
     - Providing a API to search for movies and TV Shows